Why “Bug” of the Year

 I have a favourite – how can I help promote it?

 We encourage you to campaign for your favourite Bug of the Year nominee.
-On Twitter, use #BugOfTheYear2023 and tag us @NZEntoSoc.
+On Twitter, use #BugOfTheYear2024 and tag us @NZEntoSoc.

-When can I nominate bugs for 2024 Bug of the Year?
+When can I nominate bugs for future Bug of the Year campaigns?

-In April 2023, we will send out the call for nominations for the 2024 #BugOfTheYear.
 While you’re learning about this year’s nominees, you can start thinking about which insects you would like to see on the list of nominees for next year!
-Follow us on Twitter @NZEntoSoc so you don’t miss the call!
+Follow us on Twitter @NZEntoSoc or join the Entomological Society of New Zealand so you don’t miss the call!

 How can I join the Entomological Society of New Zealand!